-Despite its simplicity, this “pulley-system” has provided hundreds of hours of open-ended, imaginative play since I rigged it up a couple of years ago.
+Despite its simplicity, this “pulley-system” has provided hundreds of hours of open-ended, imaginative play since I rigged it up.
+And making one couldn’t be any easier!

-The hooligans fill the bucket with whatever treasures they can find: pinecones, sticks, stones, mud, dirt, water, you name it; if it’s not tied down, it’s likely found itself in the bucket at one time or another.
+The hooligans fill the bucket with whatever treasures they can find.
+Think pinecones, sticks, stones, mud, dirt, water etc. Basically, if it’s not tied down, it’s likely found itself in the bucket at one time or another.

 Occasionally a single hooligan can be found playing at the bucket, experimenting with the mechanics of it all, but most often, two children will gather there, collaborating over a joint task,

 working together, lifting their loot high into the air.

 It’s amazing really, the bucket doesn’t lead to anywhere, and it doesn’t do anything particularly exciting.

 In fact it does the same thing every single time someone decides to operate it.
 And yet, every single day…